Dhaval572/Sprite_sheet_cutter_app/README.md

 | **Main / Preview Scale** | Zoom sliders for the main canvas and preview pane.  |
 | **Reset Position**       | Re-center the main canvas view.                     |
 | **Save All Frames**      | Export every cell as an individual PNG file.        |
 ---

-## 📁 Output

-- Exported frames are saved as `frame_<row>_<col>.png` by default.
-- Use your system’s file dialog to pick any save location.

----

-## 🙌 Contributing

-Feel free to open issues or submit pull requests.
-Please ensure any new code adheres to C++17 standards and is properly documented.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).